-Concussion researchers have been studying head motion during high school football practice and game strikes with exciting results.
+Concussion researchers have been studying head motion during high school football practice and the game strikes with exciting results.
 Once the study completes, they may have the insight needed to prevent further cases of concussion-related brain disorders from football.

 The scientific research team, headed by Stanford University’s School of Medicine, examined three Bay Area high school football teams.
 The study launched in September 2018.
 The team’s principal researchers, David Camarillo (Ph.D.) and Gerald Grant (MD), are using special mouthguards that specifically measure the motion of head impacts during hits in-game and during practices.
 Researchers hope that these devices will provide them with insight so that they can better identify when and where concussions happen on the field.